radiantlogic-v8/documentation-new/documentation/namespace-configuration-guide/05-radiantone-universal-directory.md

 3. Click **Re-build Index**.

-><span style="color:red">**IMPORTANT NOTE – If your users and groups are in RadiantOne Universal Directory stores, and you enable the Optimize Linked Attribute setting, and must support nested groups, only one Target Base DN location and Source Base DN location per RadiantOne Universal Directory store is supported.
+>[!warning] If your users and groups are in RadiantOne Universal Directory stores, and you enable the Optimize Linked Attribute setting, and must support nested groups, only one Target Base DN location and Source Base DN location per RadiantOne Universal Directory store is supported.
 For example, in the Linked Attribute Special Attribute Handling, having a Target Base DN location configured for ou=people1,dc=myhdap and ou=people2,dc=myhdap (both in the same dc=myhdap store) is not supported.
-In this case, you should configure a single location as dc=myhdap as a shared parent for both containers.**
+In this case, you should configure a single location as dc=myhdap as a shared parent for both containers.

 #### Enable Changelog